 I went with option one, but at the same time I was dealing with a lot of stress.
 So it got to the point where I couldn’t tell if it was the fodmaps causing my digestive issues or not.
 Turns out it was the stress not the fodmaps that was impacting my gut health.

 After speaking with my nutritionist, she had me amp up my magnesium to manage my stress and regulate my moods.
 I honestly felt like I was PMSing and I haven’t felt that way since I was on the pill.

 Once I started taking the magnesium blend, my digestion went back to what it was before.
-Ever since then I have been able go regularly with no symptoms and actually reintroduce foods!
+Ever since then I have been able go regularly with no symptoms and actually reintroduce foods (little did I know she came back with a vengeance)!
 Guys, I was able to eat eggs again EGGS!!!!
 I legit started tearing up because it was so good.

 I have also been able to reintroduce is baby broccoli, asparagus, apples, bell peppers, and of course my nut butters!
 For sure I know I am definitely on the right track to healing my gut.

 In the next two weeks, I am seeing my functional nurse practitioner to make sure I am solving the root cause.
 If you don’t solve that root cause, the symptoms will just come back and sometimes worse.
 For now, I am slowly reintroducing certain vegetables and fruits, but definitely keeping my stress low.

 I am truly thankful that you made it to the bottom to read my story!
 I would love to know what you did to heal your gut.
 Please share this with others who could be having similar issues!
 Thank you so much for reading!